Staff

 Execution Coordination Layer

 This is the deterministic kernel of the architecture.
 It does not reason and it does not govern — it coordinates.
 Orchestration manages execution flow across operational domains.
 Model routing directs each task to the most appropriate model based on capability, cost, and risk profile.
-State management ensures continuity across sessions, restarts, and organizational boundaries.
+Review loops ensure important outputs can be challenged, refined, and escalated before they move forward.
 The Execution Coordination Layer makes the system predictable and inspectable, independent of whatever reasoning approach is active at any given moment.

 State management ensures operational continuity across sessions and boundaries